-Interest income and expense are recognised in the Statement of Comprehensive Income.
+Interest income and expense are recognised in the Statement of Comprehensive Income for all financial instruments not at fair value through profit or loss using the effective interest method.
 Interest earned on financial assets classified as at fair value through profit or loss is recorded according to the terms of the contract.
 Interest expense is recognised on an accrual basis.

-Dividend income is recognised when the right to receive the dividend is established, unless collectibility is in doubt.
-Dividend expense relating to trading securities sold short is recognised in the period in which it has been declared.
+Dividend income is recognised when the right to receive the dividend is established, unless collectability is in doubt.
+Dividend income is presented gross of any non-recoverable withholding taxes which are disclosed separately in the Statement of Comprehensive Income as 'withholding taxes'.
+Dividend expense relating to trading securities sold short is recognised in the year in which it has been declared.